 My experience with Postnatal Depression was unexpected, something I never thought I would have to worry about.
 I had experienced some circumstantial depression after the birth of my first child but quickly dealt with it myself.

 After a significant family history of mental health conditions.
 I have always made a huge effort to always be aware and work positively on my mindset.
-I have had many times in my life when things were hard or difficult, but growing up I learnt to identify and turn around any negative thinking quickly.
+I have had many times in my life when things were hard or difficult, but growing up I learned to identify and turn around any negative thinking quickly.
 Focusing on the positive, considering the alternatives when things are bad became second nature for me.
-Remembering that every time I encounter a difficult period it is an opportunity for growth.
+Remembering, that every time I encounter a difficult period it is an opportunity for growth.

-At the end of 2019, none of my normal in built automatic mechanisms were working.
+At the end of 2019, none of my normal in-built automatic mechanisms were working.

 I felt lost.

 Like a failure.

 I did not feel like the best thing for my children.

 My youngest was 18months old.
 My eldest had started prep that year.